jgrantprog1993/project_loyaltyApp/readme.md

 ## Associated Back End Proj.
 https://github.com/jgrantprog1993/project_loyaltyApp_backend
 ## Getting Started
-Open your terminal and then type
+Open your terminal and then type (This clones the repo)
-    $ git clone {the url to the GitHub repo}
+> git clone {the url to the GitHub repo}

-This clones the repo

 cd into the new folder and type
-    $ npm install
+> npm install

 This installs the required dependencies
 To run project.
-    $ npm start
+> npm start

 ## Technologies